 “I have great confidence in our ability to grow our assets and generate substantial, stable cash flows,” Daniel Bass, Fortress’s chief financial officer, said on a call today with analysts and investors.
 “When the market is more conducive to realizations, we have a large amount of embedded earnings, both in our funds and through our balance sheet.”

 Fortress fell 0.6 percent to $3.62 in New York trading.
 The stock has risen 7.1 percent this year.
 The shares are down 80 percent since Fortress’s February 2007 initial public offering, when the company sold stock at $18.50 a share to become the first U.S.-listed buyout and hedge-fund manager.
-Blackstone (BX), which followed four months later, has lost more than half of its value.
+Blackstone (BX:US), which followed four months later, has lost more than half of its value.

 Global hedge funds rose 4.4 percent on average in the first quarter, according to data compiled by Bloomberg.
 The Standard & Poor’s 500 Index, which tracks the largest U.S. companies, rose 12 percent in the first quarter.